Phoenix canariensis (Canary Island Date Palm ) Care Indoors, Propagation & Common Problems

 Watering

-Lessen watering in the cold season as growth is minimal to maintain the soil slightly moist but do not allow the soil to dry out completely.
+Lessen watering in fall and winter to maintain the soil slightly moist as growth is slowed at this time.
+However, do not allow the soil to dry out completely to prevent wilting, drooping and yellowing.

-Use chlorine-free water for watering.
-Like all palms, Pineapple Palm is sensitive to chlorine and other chemicals dissolved in water.
-Ensure that the water is at room temperature to avoid shocking this tropical plant.
+Use chlorine-free water like rainwater or filtered water.
+Like all palms, the palm is sensitive to chlorine and other chemicals dissolved in water.
+Ensure that the water is at room temperature to avoid shocking this tropical plant which can result in stunted growth.

 Fertilizer

 Feed Canary Island Date Palm monthly with a balanced, liquid fertilizer during the growing period to encourage a lush growth.
-Stop feeding in the cold season as growth is minimal at this time.
+Stop feeding in the cold season to prevent fertilizer burn as growth is minimal at this time.

 Potting Soil

 The best soil for Phoenix canariensis should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Most all purpose potting mixes are ideal for the palm.
+A blend of 2 parts of all purpose potting mix and 1 part perlite is perfect for this palm.

 Repotting

-Repot Canary Island Date Palm every 2-3 years at the beginning of the growing season when the palm has become pot-bound.
+Repot Canary Island Date Palm every 2-3 years at the beginning of the growing season when pot-bound.
 Use a pot 1-2 sizes larger than the current one.
 Ensure that the pot has a drainage hole to prevent the soil from getting soggy to avoid root-rot.
-Check out these ceramic pots with drainage holes and saucer on Amazon.
+Check out these ceramic pots with drainage holes on Amazon.

 Pruning Canary Island Date Palm is easy.
 Cut away the old brown and dry fronds near the soil surface to maintain the palm tidy.
 Cut off only old brown and dry fronds.
 Any frond with green continues to provide food (nutrients) to the palm.